KM-CM/Python-KM_CM_Language/README.md

 Well, it's quite simple - "#Another" turns to "Another", as it's a non-existent translation, and "#Class" turns into "Class".

-Ways for using escape sequences
+Note the fact that escape sequences are supported.
 ```py
 Add( 'X', 'EX' )
 Localize( '#X' ) #'EX'